falue/waldo/docs/docs.md

 1. Kill running scripts/remote.py process
 2. Calibrate:
     ```
-    python scripts/remote.py -cal
+    python helpers/remote.py -cal
     ```

 ## Configure buttons
 Button commands are stored in config file, the following config for example defines the first 10 buttons.
 Note the PROJECT_PATH on top: It gets ignored when the folder 'projects' in root exists - it will take 'projects' as Project path.

-**Hint:** Any button can have the value 'cancel' to stop any ongoing track.
-Standard is 30.
+**Hint:** Any button can have the value 'cancel' to stop every ongoing track.
+Standard may be 30.
 Erase invalid comments in json file below when copy-pasting.

 ```json